-Location & Scale: Primarily enclosed by buildings on all sides with limited or no street frontage, with a variation on this type having one side optimation to the street.
+Location & Scale: bype having one side open to the street.
 A well-proportioned space that is large enough to provide flexible programming.
 Located to have access to sunlight during midday.
 Designed as an outdoor room or set of rooms, each with its own image and character.
-Although a sell-contained space with an inward onentation, a countyard should be designed as part of the large rooms (accessing public use).
-Generally, countyards have a 1:1 proportion of length to width, and should be of a minimum sues to include three plantings and seating areas.
+Although a self-contained space with an inward orientation, a courtyard should be designed as part of the larger open space metwork to encourage public use.
+Generally, courtyards have a 1:1 proportion of length to width, and should be of a minimum size to include the plantings and seating areas.
 Uses & Programming: Associated with both residential and commercial development blocks.
-Programming should capitalize on the sheltered microclimate, such as children's play areas or patios Uses include walking, stifting, and adhering.
-Interior Mid-Block - Jonnection Edges & Access: As the countyrant is contained within a Nack and surrounded by buildings, the design of the building in particular that any each ease, netrances, and design of the foades, will plug a key role in establishing the public nature, access and character of the open space.
-The al-grade portion of the buildings that surround a countyard should provide a high degree o transparency and active uses al-grade.
-Provide at least two poliets of access to a countyard, either through valloways, mid-block connection or public/accessible policytiant in their connections.
-This will help ensure countyards become - usable part of a network of public open spaces.
-The location and design of entrances to a countyard and accesses must be clearly identifiable as publi to promote public use.
+Programming should capitalize on the sheltered microclimate, such as children's play areas or patios.
+Uses include walking, sitting, and gathering.
+Interior Mid-Block - onnection Edges & Access: As the countyard is contained within a Nack and surrounded by buildings, the design of the building in particular that any each ess, entrances, and design of the topades, will pluy a key role in establishing the public nature, access and character of the open space.
+The al-grade portion of the buildings that surround a countyard should provide a high degree o transparency and active uses an grade.
+Provide at least two points of surround access to a countyard, either through valioways, mid-block connections or public/accessible pediaccess to a countyard, either through valioways, mid-block connections.
+This will help ensure countyards become a usable part of a network of public open spaces.
+The location and design of entrances to a countyard and accesses must be clearly identifiable as public to promote public use.
 Organize circulation to provide direct visual and physical links to adjacent streets.
 Landscape & Amenities: Provide a balance of soft and hand landscaping.
 Ample scating should be provided.
 Provide pedestrian scale lighting in courtyards as well as along connections to the courtyard.
 Utilize POPS signaps to identify courtyard locations from surrounding public sidewalks.
-Park Covered Mid-Biock Cannection
+Park Covered Mid-Block Connection